emas-workshop/2026/cfp.md

 EMAS 2026 provides a forum for researchers and practitioners in agent-oriented software engineering, multi-agent system programming, declarative agent languages and technologies, generative agents, and agentic systems to present and discuss research and emerging results in MAS engineering.
 The workshop aims to:

 - Enhance knowledge of the theory and practice of engineering autonomous agents and multi-agent systems, advancing the state of the art.
-- Demonstrate how MAS methodologies, architectures, languages, and tooling can be applied in the engineering of hybrid MAS and agents built on hybrid architectures.
+- Demonstrate how MAS methodologies, architectures, languages, and tooling can be applied in the engineering of hybrid multi-agent systems and agents built on hybrid architectures.
 - Define new directions for MAS engineering by combining established MAS approaches with insights from the Agentic AI community.
 - Encourage PhD and Master’s students to engage with and contribute to the field.